 Our digital products provide a complete, unique and personalized experience of following sports to 20 million fans worldwide on a monthly basis.

-We currently have almost 150 employees, working in offices in Zagreb and Rio de Janeiro, Brazil.
+We currently have over 200 employees, working in offices in Zagreb and Rio de Janeiro, Brazil.

 Sofascore story began in 2010, when our co-founders Zlatko Hrkać and Ivan Bešlić bought the first live score feed for a small forum subpage, which over time transformed into today’s Sofascore.